About Me

 On this blog, I have a collection of travel stories, guides, and reflections shaped by time on the road – long stretches in unfamiliar places, logistical puzzles, good food, hard moments, and small wins.

-I write about solo travel, slow travel, and what it’s like to move through the world with a Pakistani passport.
+I plan every trip myself – from visa applications and border crossings to budgets, routes, and timing.
 That means you’ll see the real, behind-the-scenes parts of travel: figuring out visas, budgeting in unstable currencies, finding decent Wi-Fi, and pushing through the occasional identity crisis at a border crossing.

 There’s a strong focus on independent travel in Pakistan – a country still navigating how to welcome tourism and often overlooked or misunderstood.
 I try to fill the gaps with firsthand knowledge, practical advice, and honest stories from the road.